-In this paper, we present an end-to-end grasp detector to address the problems.
-As illustrated in Fig. 1, our network consists of three stages: Score Network (SN), Grasp Region Network (GRN) and Refine Network (RN).
-Specifically, at the beginning, we utilize PointNet++\cite{c4} to extract features from the single-view point cloud.
-Then \textbf{SN} predicts the point grasp confidence from the features to assess whether each point is suitable as a grasp center and segments the points into negative and positive.
-Afterwards, \textbf{GRN} regresses grasps from grasp regions, which are spheres centered on positive points. {Compared to a single point, the grasp region provides a larger receptive field, leading to more effective local feature aggregation.} {Since most grasp orientation is closely relevant to the grasp center and is only feasible in a small range, we introduce the grasp anchor mechanism that predefines grasp anchors with assigned orientations as the reference to more effectively predict grasps in GRN.} To generate more accurate grasps, \textbf{RN} refines proposals using the fusion features of points within the predicted grasps and the grasp regions.
+In this paper, we present an end-to-end grasp detector to address the mentioned problems.
+Our network consists of three stages: Score Network (SN), Grasp Region Network (GRN), and Refine Network (RN). \textbf{SN} selects proper grasp positions in the whole scene. \textbf{GRN} uses grasp region features instead of single-point features to predict grasp proposals, more effectively realizing local feature aggregation.
+Compared to a single point, the grasp region contains surrounding points and provides a larger receptive field.
+Besides, since anchor-based methods can achieve higher localization accuracy than anchor-free methods\cite{detection1}, we introduce the grasp anchor mechanism predefining grasp anchors with assigned orientations to more accurately predict proposals.
+To further generate more accurate grasps, \textbf{RN} conducts proposal refinement by fully utilizing all information provided by SN and GRN.
+Specifically, in the beginning, we use PointNet++\cite{c4} to extract features from single-view point clouds.
+As shown in Fig. 1, SN predicts point grasp confidence and selects positive points with high confidence.
+Afterwards, GRN constructs grasp regions centered on selected positive points to regress grasp proposals.
+Finally, RN refines the predicted proposals using fusion features of the grasp regions and the areas within the proposals.
+To further train our proposed network, we create a dataset containing collision-free grasps with grasp quality scores and point grasp confidence in simulation.

-In most cases, data-driven methods require grasp datasets for training.
-Many manually labeled datasets, such as Cornell\cite{cornell} and VMRD\cite{c25} dataset, include no specific information about grasp quality metrics.
-In contrast, PointNetGPD\cite{c17} and Dex-net\cite{c11} utilize physics analysis to generate grasps.
-However, they include grasps with quality metrics, but don't include points with grasp confidence, which indicates the grasp probability of a point as the grasp center.
-The grasp confidence is important to learn which area is suitable for grasping.
-Therefore, we propose a method to calculate the point grasp confidence and construct a large-scale grasp dataset with the grasp confidence based on YCB dataset\cite{c20}.